-Building C# using C#
+Building C# Using C#

 Having your own pet project gives you the great possibility to try things you would not want to explore in a serious project.
 One of my latest experiments made me rethink how I create build scripts (which I have mentioned before in a previous blog post): What if I would use C# as a "scripting language" in order to create a build script.
 Or even better: What if I could create a CLI tool which deals with all my build tasks?
 The advantages are rather nice: